islaytitans/alien/docs/src/GM/hod2.md

 - Show picture of red black hole
 - 2 years after the events on the Cronus (last story)
 - Remind roll are less often than d&d only when failure has significant impact
-- Give agenda cards
+- Give agenda cards Act 1 and Act 2
+- Give Story Card titled 'The Tell-tale Heart' and 'Commune with Darkness' to highest empathy character
 - [Start on Cetorhina](#opening)

 ### NDD

-- Neurological Distortion Disorder caused by poor sheilding from immense electro-magnetic fluctuations dangerous to humans psyche
+- Neurological Distortion Disorder caused by poor shielding from immense electro-magnetic fluctuations dangerous to humans psyche
 - Rule: Roll on table roughly 1 per shift on table on p8
   - +1 one to each roll from there
   - if suffers an effect 6 or higher - hand them corresponding Story Card